One of the most common questions among beginner runners preparing to run their first race is, “What should I eat before a race?”

 #3: Smoothies

-Bananas make a good base, and they contain carbohydrates and electrolytes like potassium and magnesium.
-Freezing them prior to adding them in will make your smoothie thicker.
+Bananas make a good base and contain carbs and electrolytes like potassium and magnesium.
+Freezing them before adding them in will make your smoothie thicker.

-Pineapple adds sweetness, and it contains digestive enzymes.
+Pineapple adds sweetness, and contains digestive enzymes.
 Berries add tons of flavor, antioxidants, and fiber.

 You can add a scoop of protein powder for longer races or if you have a couple of hours before your run.
 We love Vega and Orgain protein powders because they are made with clean ingredients, taste great, and digest easily with no gas or bloating.